ethereum/consensus-specs/specs/das/p2p-interface.md

-# Ethereum 2.0 Data Availability Sampling -- Network specification
+# Data Availability Sampling -- Networking

 **Notice**: This document is a work-in-progress for researchers and implementers.